shivajid/HortonworksOperationsWorkshop/HDP2.3Install.md

 ### Install Options:

-Specify your Linux hosts that will run HDP for your HDP cluster installation in the Target Hosts text box and the Isilon Zone Name Node IP Address.
++ Specify your Linux hosts that will run HDP for your HDP cluster installation in the Target Hosts text box.

-Choose Perform Manual install
++ Choose Perform Manual install

-Click Next.
++ Click Next.
 You may see a warnings.
-Ignore them.
+Ignore them for the lab only.

 ### Choose Services:

-Select all the services.
-There are more services in HDP 2.3 than in this screenshot
+Select all the services

 ### Assign Masters:

-+ Assign NameNode and SNameNode components to the Isilon.
-+ Assign the rest of the nodes to HDP components
++ Assign all components to the master nodes to HDP components

 ### Assign Slaves and Clients:

-Assign the DataNode to Isilon host (No Client)
 Rest of the components are assigned to the Compute node (HDP Sandbox)

 ### Customize the services

-+ Change the port for webhdfs to 8082 under HDFS.
-The default address is 50070.
++ All the services with redmark needs attention.
+Supply a password of your choice.

 <pre>
 dfs.namenode.http-address = __REPLACE__hostname__:8082